YerlliR/Exercises-of-my-learning/README.md

 # Exercises-of-my-learning
-This repository contains all the exercises I have been doing during my Java learning.
+###These are all the exercises that have been requested of me in class during the time I have been studying (they go from least difficult to most).